rzc0d3r/ESET-License-Generator/README.md

 # How to use

 0. Download [Chrome](https://www.google.com/intl/ru/chrome/) and his [Stable Driver](https://chromedriver.chromium.org/).
 The driver must be unpacked and moved to the folder with main.py.
-Next, install the Python libraries:
+Next, install the Python libraries, in cmd or powershell or other console:

-pip install selenium, requests
+pip install selenium requests

 1. Next, you need to edit main.py to suit your needs.
 SIZE - a number (int) indicating how many accounts to create